When your back hurts every morning, follow these tips

 What can I do to stop from hurting every morning?

-In Part 2: Misunderstandings About Morning Low Back Pain, we discussed 8 misunderstandings that we have about morning back pain and why they worsen the condition.
+In Part 2: Misunderstandings About Morning Back Pain, we discussed 8 misunderstandings that we have about this problem and why they worsen the condition.

 - While still lying in bed, lie on your back.
 Bend both knees at a 90-degree angle.
 Cross your legs (one leg over the other).
-Let both legs slowly fall to the side while remaining on your back.
+Hold this position and only allow both legs to slowly fall to the side.
 Hold for 30 seconds.
 Repeat in the other direction.
 Do not rush this as it will take time for any tightness to release.

 - While on your stomach, bend both knees upward and tuck your thighs under your stomach and chest.
 Hold for 1 minute.

 - Use gentle massage with your hands and knuckles around the muscular areas of your hips and lower back.
 Avoid direct pressure on the joint so as not to cause injury to any sensitive nerves.

 - Sit on the edge of your bed.
 Feet firmly on the floor.
 Bend one of your knees and bring one foot up on the bed.
 Your foot should be resting in front of you near your buttocks.
 Hold this position for 30 seconds.
 Repeat with the other foot.

 - Squat directly down on the ground until your stomach meets your thighs.
 Hold for 30 seconds.
 Get up slowly.
 Hold onto the bed for support and balance or squat down on a stack of books to avoid falling over.

 - Stand straight up and point both hands directly up to the ceiling while looking forward.
 Your hands, arms, spine and legs should be in a straight line.
 Hold for 20 seconds.
 Push up as if you are trying to reach the ceiling.
 Keep looking forward.

 - Allow 5 minutes of brief standing, walking or lying down for every 25 minutes that you are sitting.